-With almost one million e-bikes sold in Germany in 2018, sales figures rose by 36 per cent in comparison to the previous year, but what happens to e-bikes at the end of their product life is often unclear at present.
-For this reason, the "AddRE-Mo” project consortium of companies and research institutions set the goal of developing value retention networks for urban electromobility to enable the value retention of e-bikes, e.g. using additive manufacturing processes.
+With almost one million electric bicycles sold in Germany in 2018, sales figures rose by 36 percent compared to the previous year, but what happens to electric bicycles at the end of their product life is often unclear at present.
+The “AddRE-Mo” project addresses this problem by researching the prototypical development of a value retention network for urban electromobility.
+The aim is to investigate the decentralized recycling of electric bicycles by combining additive manufacturing processes and remanufacturing.

 Value retention networks for urban electromobility